1005 N. Marion St.

 Chapter 15A-1.017(3), F.A.C., for re-examinations states all drivers determined by the Department to require a re-examination as provided in Section 322.221, F.S., shall be notified by the Department at least five (5) days prior to the date of the required examination.

-The license of any driver failing to be re-examined shall be automatically suspended and shall not be reinstated except as provided in subsection (1) of this section.
+The department will automatically suspend the license of any driver who fails to submit to the re-examination.
+After that suspension, the DHSMV will not reinstate the license except as provided in subsection (1) of this section.

 Failure to Submit Requested Medical Information